Types of grass seed to plant in your garden

 - Meadow fescue – a popular species of tall meadow grass, reaching up to one meter.
 This type of grass is perfect for flower garden, as well as for filling spots in a rock garden.

 - Bluegrass – grass with dark-green blades, reaching up to 70 cm of height.
 It blooms from mid-spring to end-summer.

 - Common cottongrass – a species of moderate height, reaching up to 40 cm.
 It blooms with characteristic round, grey, fluffy flowers.

 One of the most popular species of ornamental grass is feather reed grass, which is a cross between two related plants – Calamagrostis Arundinacea and Calamagrostis Epigejos (wood small-reed).
-It reaches up to 1.5 meters, and it looks similar to grain plants.
+It reaches up to 1.5 meters, and looks similar to grain plants.